I’m hearing voices/seeing things/having strange thoughts. What can I do?

 • Family support and education—giving families information and skills to support your treatment and recovery

-• Medication management—finding the best medication for you at the lowest possible dose
+• Medication management—finding the best medication and dosage for you

 • Supported education and employment— providing support for you to be successful at school and/or work